reactive-python/reactpy-django/docs/features/hooks.md

 ??? info "This hook's behavior will be changed in a future update"

     This hook will be updated to return the browser's current URL.
-This will come in alongside our built-in [Single Page Application (SPA) support](https://github.com/idom-team/idom/issues/569).
+This change will come in alongside [IDOM URL routing support](https://github.com/idom-team/idom/issues/569).

 This is a shortcut that returns the Websocket's `path`.